NEMORCODE/Botanic-trainer/README.md

-# German-Trainer
+# Botanic-Trainer
-A small website created for studying before German exams.
+A small website created for studying before Botanic exams.

 Choose a topic, mode and start answering questions.